 Tumeric can alleviate bloating after eating and is known as a slight antidepressant.
 Whether the yellow root can protect against diseases such as Alzheimer’s or cancer is yet to be shown by conclusive scientific studies.

-- 400g tofu (this recipe works with any tofu
+- 400g tofu (this recipe works with any type of tofu, could be smoked, plain, seasoned)

 - 2 tbsp rapeseed oil